-The answer to the above question is unequivocal no!
+The answer to the above question is unequivocal NO!

-The fact that curriculum vitae (CV) and a résumé have a lot of things in common and almost similar in many aspects, does not rule out the fact that they are two entirely different documents.
+The fact that curriculum vitae (CV) and a resume have a lot of things in common and almost similar in many aspects, does not rule out the fact that they are two entirely different documents.

 A look at their structure and different usage will show you how distinctly different they are.